Last Updated on March 9, 2026 by Maged kamel

 Solved problem 1.5 based on compound interest.

 Example 1.5 is a direct application of compound interest.
-HP borrowed money, the loan is $1.0 million for 3 years at 5% interest as compound interest.
+HP borrowed $1.0 million for 3 years at 5% interest, compounded annually.

 How much money will the company repay after the end of the 3 years?

-The solution is shown in a tabulated form as in the next slide.
+The solution is shown in tabular form on the next slide.

-For the sake of using practical tools, Excel can be used to estimate the future value of the deposit, whether loans or debts, after specifying the interest rate and time, and the principal or the present value at time (0).
-There is a function in Excel that is called Fv, or future value.
+For practical purposes, Excel can be used to estimate the future value of a deposit, whether for loans or debts, by specifying the interest rate and time, and the principal or the present value at time (0).
+There is a function in Excel called FV, or future value.

-For the case of our solved example 1.5, our present value is $1.00 million, the compound interest rate is 5% and the period is 3 years.
-We can put this data in an Excel sheet, as included in the next slide image.
+For our solved example 1.5, the present value is $1.00 million, the compound interest rate is 5%, and the period is 3 years.
+We can put this data in an Excel sheet, as shown in the image on the next slide.

 For interest cell is D6 and multiply by 1) to express the future value after one year or, 2 for the case of two years, etc.